The Queen's Gambit - Episode 1 review

 It is evident that black is winning here.
 We see the game unfold as 1...f4 2.N3g2 f3+ 3.Ne3 Bxe3 4.fxe3 f2 and then the custodian after a long pause says, 'You're gloating'.
 After a few moments he starts rearranging the board and Beth does too.
 He tells Beth that she could have defeated him sooner.
 Then he says, 'You should learn the Sicilian Defense' and explains her the first two moves 1.e4 c5 2.Nf3 in descriptive notation: 1.P-K4 P-QB4 2.N-KB3.
 She wanted to know what KB3 means, the man explained.
 Beth exclaimed, 'The squares have names?'
 He replied, 'If you play well, they have names'.
 He wanted to play again, the game starts with 1.e4 e5 2.Nf3 once again but we do not get to see the game, instead the camera cuts to the next scene.

 We see a few days pass by and Beth makes it a regular habit to practice with the custodian.
-The custodian shows her the Levenfish variation - 1.e4 c5 2.Nf3 d6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 g6 6.f4
+The custodian shows her the Levenfish variation in the Sicilian Dragon - 1.e4 c5 2.Nf3 d6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 g6 6.f4

 After a few days, the custodian plays 1.d4.
 Seeing a different move, Beth gets surprised and expresses that it isn't something that he has taught her.
 She says, 'Is it one of those things like Sicilian Defense?'
 Then the custodian replies, 'Those things are called openings'.
 For dramatization purpose, he says 'It's called the Queen's Gambit'.
 Although only 1.d4 was on the board, so it is not Queen's Gambit yet, but we can let it slide.